 Within-model Epistemic Uncertainty

 Figure 11 and Figure 12 show the epistemic uncertainty captured by the selected GMMs for various interface and in-slab earthquake scenarios, respectively.
-The average epistemic uncertainty is about 0.2 to 0.3 natural log units, which is comparable to the within-model epistemic uncertainty estimate (i.e., about 0.15 to 0.2 natural log units) from PSBAH and KBCG models.
+The average epistemic uncertainty is about 0.2 to 0.3 natural log units, which is comparable to the within-model epistemic uncertainty estimate (i.e., about 0.15 to 0.2 natural log units) from PSHAB and KBCG models.
 This result indicates the selected GMMs captured sufficient epistemic uncertainty and hence no additional GMM was included.

 Figure 11 and Figure 12 also shows that the epistemic uncertainty is generally lower for Mw7 and Mw8 interface earthquakes and Mw6 and Mw7 in-slab earthquakes because there are more observed ground motions available to constrain a GMM.